Batman (1989 film)

 Numerous leading men were considered for the role of Batman before Keaton was cast.
 Keaton's casting was controversial since, by 1988, he had become typecast as a comedic actor and many observers had doubt he could portray a serious role.
 Nicholson accepted the role of the Joker under strict conditions that dictated top billing, a portion of the film's earnings (including associated merchandise), and his own shooting schedule.
 Filming took place at Pinewood Studios from October 1988 to January 1989.
 The budget escalated from $30 million to $48 million, while the 1988 Writers Guild of America strike forced Hamm to drop out.
-Warren Skaaren did rewrites, with additional uncredited drafts done by Charles McKeown and Jonathan Gems.
+Skaaren did rewrites, with additional uncredited drafts done by Charles McKeown and Jonathan Gems.

 Batman was both critically and financially successful, earning over $400 million in box office totals.
-Critics and audiences particularly praised Nicholson and Keaton's performances, Burton's direction, the production design, and composer Danny Elfman's score.
+Critics and audiences particularly praised Nicholson and Keaton's performances, Burton's direction, the production design, and composer Elfman's score.
 It was the sixth-highest-grossing film in history at the time of its release.
 The film received several Saturn Award nominations and a Golden Globe nomination for Nicholson's performance, and won the Academy Award for Best Art Direction.

 The film was followed by three sequels: Batman Returns (1992), with both Burton and Keaton returning; Batman Forever (1995), with Joel Schumacher directing and Val Kilmer in the lead role; and Batman & Robin (1997), which featured George Clooney in the role.
 Keaton would later reprise the role of Batman in the DC Extended Universe film The Flash (2023).
 The film also led to the development of Batman: The Animated Series (1992–1995), which in turn began the DC Animated Universe of spin-off media, and has influenced Hollywood's modern marketing and development techniques of the superhero film genre.
 Two sequel novels were written by John Jackson Miller, Batman: Resurrection (2024) and Batman: Revolution (2025).